Imperative process algebra with abstraction: Soundness and Completeness

-Moreover, branching bisimulation equivalence is a congruence with respect to the operators of \deACPetr\ of which the result sort and at least one argument sort is $\Proc$. \begin{proposition}[Congruence] For all terms $t_1,t_1',t_2,t_2' \in \ProcTermr$ and all terms $\phi \in \CondTerm$, $t_1 \rbbisim t_2$ and $t_1' \rbbisim t_2'$ only if $t_1 \altc t_1' \rbbisim t_2 \altc t_2'$, $t_1 \seqc t_1' \rbbisim t_2 \seqc t_2'$, $t_1 \parc t_1' \rbbisim t_2 \parc t_2'$, $t_1 \leftm t_1' \rbbisim t_2 \leftm t_2'$, $t_1 \commm t_1' \rbbisim t_2 \commm t_2'$, $\encap{H}(t_1) \rbbisim \encap{H}(t_2)$, $\abstr{I}(t_1) \rbbisim \abstr{I}(t_2)$, $\phi \gc t_1 \rbbisim \phi \gc t_2$, and $\eval{\sigma}(t_1) \rbbisim \eval{\sigma}(t_2)$. \end{proposition} \begin{proof} In~\cite{Fok00a}, a SOS rule format is presented which guarantees that the `standard' version of branching bisimulation equivalence is a congruence.
+In~\cite{Fok00a}, an SOS rule format is presented which guarantees that the `standard' version of branching bisimulation equivalence is a congruence.
 The format concerned is called the RBB safe format.
 Below, this format is adapted in order to deal with a set of transition labels that contains a special element $\gact{\sigma}{\tau}$ for each $\sigma \in \EvalMap$ instead of a single special element $\tau$ and with a slightly different version of branching bisimulation equivalence.
-A definition of a patience rule is needed that differs from the one given in~\cite{Fok00a}: a \emph{patience rule} for the $i$th argument of an $n$-ary operator $f$ is a path rule of the form \begin{ldispl} \SRule {\astep{x_i}{\gact{\sigma}{\tau}}{y}} {\astep{f(x_1,\ldots,x_n)}{\gact{\sigma}{\tau}} {f(x_1,\ldots,x_{i-1},y,x_{i+1},\ldots,x_n)}}\;, \end{ldispl} where $\sigma \in \EvalMap$.
+A definition of a patience rule is needed that differs from the one given in~\cite{Fok00a}: a \emph{patience rule} for the $i$th argument of an $n$-ary operator $f$ is a path rule of the form \begin{ldispl} \SRule {\astep{x_i}{\gact{\sigma}{\tau}}{y}} {\astep{f(x_1,\ldots,x_{i-1},x_i,x_{i+1},\ldots,x_n)} {\gact{\sigma}{\tau}} {f(x_1,\ldots,x_{i-1},y,x_{i+1},\ldots,x_n)}}\;, \end{ldispl} where $\sigma \in \EvalMap$.
 The RBB safe format is adapted by making the following changes to the definition of the RBB safe format as given in~\cite{Fok00a}: \begin{itemize} \item in the two syntactic restrictions of the RBB safe format that concern wild arguments, the phrase ``a patience rule'' is changed to ``a patience rule for each $\sigma \in \EvalMap$''; \item in the second syntactic restrictions of the RBB safe format that concern wild arguments, the phrase ``the relation $\step{\tau}$'' is changed to ``the relation \smash{$\step{\gact{\sigma}{\tau}}$} for some $\sigma \in \EvalMap$''. \end{itemize} It is straightforward to check that the proof of Theorem~3.4 from~\cite{Fok00a} goes through for the adapted RBB safe format and the version of branching bisimulation equivalence considered in this paper.
 This means that the proposition holds if the rules in Table~\ref{sos-deACPet} are in the adapted RBB safe format with respect to some tame/wild labeling of arguments of operators.
 It is easy to verify that this is the case with the following tame/wild labeling: both arguments of $\altc$ are tame, the first argument of $\seqc$ is wild and the second argument of $\seqc$ is tame, both arguments of $\parc$ are wild, both arguments of $\leftm$ and $\commm$ are tame, the argument of $\encap{H}$ and $\abstr{I}$ is wild, the second argument of $\gc$ is tame, and the argument of $\eval{\sigma}$ is wild.

 \end{proof}